sourcecred/sourcecred/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+Please be brief & specific:

+**Steps to reproduce**
+What sequence of actions results in this error?  e.g.:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What you expected to happen instead of the bug.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+Please add screenshots of your problem with a brief description of each (alt text).

+**Technical Details:**
+These are important!
- - OS: [e.g. iOS]
+ - OS & version: [e.g. Catalina 10.15.7]
- - Browser [e.g. chrome, safari]
+ - Browser & version [e.g. chrome, safari, check "about" in your browser menu for version info]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+ - Link to your SourceCred Instance: [e.g. SC, 1Hive, etc]

 **Additional context**
-Add any other context about the problem here.
+If there are known issues, Discourse topics, etc., that we should cross-reference, please note them here.